amino-os/Amino.Run/docs/code_study/DMList.md

 Quinton: Yes, the problem with that simple approach is that it doesn't work properly in practise.
 That's precisely why PAXOS or RAFT or equivalent consensus algorithms are required, to cover all the edge cases.
 We could certainly start with the simple approach as you describe, but it's not useful in production, and we'll eventually need to use PAXOS or RAFT, I'm pretty sure.
 More detail here:  https://en.wikipedia.org/wiki/Consensus_(computer_science)

 ### ConsensusRSM-Geo 132 LoC

 > Geo-replicated SO w/ atomic RPCs across at least f + 1 replicas

+Status: Not yet implemented.
+Trivial extension of the above across zones/geographies.

 Quinton: See above.

 ### ConsensusRSM-P2P 138 LoC

 > SO replicated across client devices w/ atomic RPCs over f + 1 replicas

+Status: Not yet implemented.

 Quinton: From Irene's thesis: "Peer-to-peer.
 We built peer-to-peer DMs to support the direct sharing of SOs across client mobile devices without needing to go through the cloud.
 These DMs dynamically place replicas on nodes